 June 6, 2025

-Acoustic duo covering the music of Tom Petty
+Acoustic duo playing a mix of Tom Petty and more

 The planetarium is located in the back of the high school (see green arrows).
 Park in the back lot (red X) proceed up the stairs and the door to enter the planetarium has the STARS to STEM logo.
 Enter through that door.